remotesensinginfo/rsgislib/doc/python/source/about.rst

 Peter Bunting, Daniel Clewley, Richard M. Lucas and Sam Gillingham.
 2014.
 The Remote Sensing and GIS Software Library (RSGISLib), Computers & Geosciences.
 Volume 62, Pages 216-226 http://dx.doi.org/10.1016/j.cageo.2013.08.007.

+**How do I cite RSGISLib?**

+If you have used RSGISLib for published work then you should cite the following publication, and / or the specific paper of the algorithm you used (if applicable).

+Peter Bunting, Daniel Clewley, Richard M. Lucas and Sam Gillingham.
+2014.
+The Remote Sensing and GIS Software Library (RSGISLib), Computers & Geosciences.
+Volume 62, Pages 216-226 http://dx.doi.org/10.1016/j.cageo.2013.08.007.

 **Is RSGISLib intended to be a substitute for commercial GIS / RS packages or other open source packages?**

 No, RSGISLib is not being developed as a substitute for ArcMap / QGIS or ENVI.
 As stated above, RSGISLib is mainly developed to support our research, because of this there is a lot of advanced functionality in RSGISLib that is unavailable in other packages.
 Although RSGISLib works well on the desktop, it scales well to a High Performance Computing (HPC) environment, which is an area many of the previously mentioned software aren't focusing on.